 Complementary to, but not at the expense of, its economic function it will see a significant increase in the number and range of homes in areas with good connections to employment, training and education facilities.
-These homes will be supported by necessary green spaces and social infrastructure and will be of an appropriate design.
-In total sufficient land has been identified in the Core Growth Area for almost 98,000 new homes.

-Infrastructure provision will support the growth and continued capacity of the Core Growth Area having particular regard to the Greater Manchester Transport Strategy 2040 refresh and accompanying Delivery Plans.
+Infrastructure provision will support the growth and continued capacity of the Core Growth Area.